paulremo/NRPMHandbook/02_NRPMHandbook/eee/handbook/reliability_prediction/random_failure/mission_profile.md

 (eee_4_3_1_20)=
 ## Influence of the policy for over-stresses

-$\Pi_{ruggedising}$ represents the influence of the policy for considering over-stresses in the product development and is based on 17 different questions.
+$\Pi_{ruggedising}$ represents the influence of the policy for considering over-stresses in the product development and is based on 17 different questions presented in the paragraph dedicated to $\Pi_{ruggedising}$ in {cite:p}`eee-UTE-C80-811` page 102.

 Some of the answers of these questions are common to all space applications.
 Questions n° 157, 158, 159, 160, 161, 163, 167 and 169 have been partly modified to consider specificities of space applications, mainly because maintenance of the products is not possible on satellites.
 The modification of the recommendations, descriptions and criteria of these modified questions are listed in {ref}`eee_annex_a`.
 Moreover, question n°168 is not directly applicable to space applications also due to its maintenance purpose and is removed from the questionnaire.

 ```{admonition} Recommendation
 :class: recommendation